DephyInc/Actuator-Package/README.md

 The fx_plan_stack API is a suite of functions that configure and control FlexSEA devices.
 Detailed information can be found on the Dephy Wiki, which is included in the references below.

-The repo contains the FlexSEA-Rigid Actuator Package library and sample programs for C/C++, Python, MATLAB and SIMULINK.
+The repo contains the FlexSEA-Rigid Actuator Package library `flexsea` and sample programs for C/C++, Python, MATLAB and SIMULINK.
 These scripts are accompanied by and are dependent upon C based libraries for both Windows (.dll) and Unix(.so).

-### Python Dependencies
+### Install Python

 #### Linux
 Run this script to install the python dependencies before running the python scripts